Leave a Message

 Quick Summary

-• RMV buyers react to condition signals before evaluating price
+• Buyers in Sendero, Esencia, Rienda, and Gavilan react to condition signals before they evaluate price

 Q: Should you reduce the price or fix condition first in Rancho Mission Viejo?

-Q: Can lowering the price compensate for condition problems in RMV?
+Q: Does lowering the price fix buyer hesitation caused by condition problems in RMV?

-RMV buyers do not tour homes with a spreadsheet mindset.
+Rancho Mission Viejo buyers do not tour homes with a spreadsheet mindset.
 They arrive with mental comparisons already formed from touring the same floor plan across Sendero, Esencia, Rienda, or Gavilan.
-Their first question is not “Is this cheap?” but “Does this feel right?”
+Their first question is not whether the price is right.
+Their first question is whether the home feels right.

-Why Condition Carries More Weight Than Price in RMV
+Why Condition Carries More Weight Than Price in Every RMV Village

 What Happens When You Reduce Price Before Fixing Condition